 Gino’s cooking programmes include Italian Escapes, Islands In The Sun and Italian Coastal Escape, Italian Home Baking and Gino’s Pasta.
 There are to date 11 cooking titles to his credit and the earliest are now being repackaged such as Pronto.

 Gino’s Italian Coastal Escape is an eight-part journey around a coastline which he knows like the back of his hand.
-Much of it seems to be a on a speed boat which is not surprising because driving the raod around the costs is nerve-tingling.
+Much of it seems to be a on a speed boat which is not surprising because driving the road around the coasts is nerve-tingling.

 His trip includes not just Naples, but the most beautiful touristic Amalfi Coast.
 The whole region is a like a jewel.
 There are stunning shots of sheer, vertiginous cliffs and we get to see some wonderful towns such as Minori, Cetera and Positano.
 We also cover the Aeolian Islands such as the pleasure dome of Capri.
 It has been home to great celebrities from Roman Emperors such as Tiberius and Caligula to the German armaments family Krupp and numerous film stars.